Heart and Blood Conditions

 Children with rheumatic heart disease may not have any clear symptoms.

 If your child has aortic or mitral valve abnormalities due to rheumatic fever, they may have symptoms related to these valve problems.
-Some may be short of breath, particularly with activity or when lying down.
+Some symptoms that may suggest a problem with these valves include being short of breath, particularly with activity or when lying down.

-Those with myocarditis or pericarditis may also have chest pain or swelling.
+Children with myocarditis or pericarditis may have chest pain or swelling.

 Your child may also have other effects of rheumatic fever, like joint pain and inflammation.